SC Union 03 Altona

 but I was in the mood and already damp, so I bit the bullet.

-carriageway of Eimsbütteler Marktplatz and then Kieler Straße before doing a
+carriageway of Eimsbütteler Marktplatz and then Kieler Straße.
+A right-hand turn took me along Waidmannstraße.

 I was

-intrigued about co-tenants HFC Falke.
-They had an attractive looking website,
+intrigued by co-tenants HFC Falke.
+They had an attractive-looking website,

 The gates to